XPerianer/CRM20_How_does_software_break/README.md

 ```
 I recommend to create a virtual environment beforehand.

+# Structure
 The mutation testing datasets were generated with [Mutester](https://github.com/XPerianer/CRM2020), a tool I developed to simplify generation of mutation testing data.
+Four of these datasets are also available in the `data` folder via git lfs.

 A good starting point is the [Jupyter Notebook](./How_Does_Software_Break.ipynb).
 There you finde a walkthrough of the different aspects that were highlighted during the seminar.

+The Notebook makes heavy use of code imported from the `src` folder, that is partitioned in diverse helper modules.

+Especially the metric analysis code from the `src` folder is also tested (`test` folder).